Power Decoding Reed--Solomon Codes Up to the Johnson Radius: Syndrome Key Equations

 Note the degree that the reversal-operator on $\rev{R\T{i,t}}$ uses: if $t-i \leq s-i$ then $R\T{i,t} = R^{t-i}$ so the degree upper bound is $(t-i)(n-1)$.
 If $t-i > s-i$ then $\deg R^{t-i} > \deg G^{s-i}$ since we have assumed $s < n$, and therefore $\deg R\T{i,t} \leq (s-i)n - 1$.

 If $s=1$ then $S\T{1,1}$ equals the classical syndrome polynomial $S$ which we used in \cref{ssec:classical_ke}, and $S\T{1,t}$ equals the syndromes $S\T{t}$ discussed in \cref{ssec:power_ke}.
-The syndromes also appear (with a slightly different definition) in the Interpolation key equations for Guruswami--Sudan by Gentner et al.~\cite{zeh_interpolation_2011}.
+The syndromes $S\T{i,t}$ also appear (with a slightly different definition) in the Interpolation key equations for Guruswami--Sudan by Gentner et al.~\cite{zeh_interpolation_2011}.
+We can then formulate the---markedly more involved---syndrome variant of \cref{thm:power_key}: